 Adding a dog, cat, or any other kind of animal may seem like a great idea when you see their adorable face sitting at a shelter, but there are several things to think about before taking on the responsibility of an animal.

-A dog can be a lot of work and can potentially take weeks to potty train, not chew on things, or not bark at every moving object.
+A dog can be a lot of work and can potentially take weeks to months to potty train and act obediently in the home.

 Not only that, there is a huge cost that comes with having a pet.
 Unexpected emergencies can happen, they need vaccinations and physical annually, and may need preventatives for heartworm and fleas depending on the area you live in.